AIMS: Cloud Computing and Digitalisation To Drive Local Data Centre Growth

 About AIMS Data Centre

 AIMS Data Centre (AIMS) is Malaysia and Southeast Asia’s leading carrier-neutral data centre and managed services provider.
 As the anchor site for the MyIX, it handles traffic for over 88 peers and networks with international connectivity for customers from various industries.
 AIMS is headquartered in Malaysia with data centre presence in Kuala Lumpur, Cyberjaya and Penang.
 AIMS also counts data centre presence in key ASEAN cities in Singapore, Thailand and Vietnam.
-Visit www.aims.com.my for more information.
+Visit aims-prod.time.com.my for more information.

 About TIME dotCom Berhad